The Lands That Form the MSHCP

 Lake Skinner Recreation Area

 Additional Reserve Lands are those that the RCA in conjunction with the other local land use Permittees of the Plan and state and federal partners must acquire to complete the 500,000-acre reserve.
-Unlike PQP Lands, these lands are to be managed at a higher ecological level and strictly for the conservation of the 146 MSHCP species, limiting recreation on these lands.
-Through the first quarter of 2023, 66,671 of the required 153,000 acres of Additional Reserve Lands have been acquired or donated through the development process.
-RCA actively seeks to purchase lands that are described as needed by the MSHCP.
+Unlike PQP Lands, these lands are to be managed expressly for the long-term survival of the 146 covered species, limiting recreation and other activities on these lands.
+Through early of 2025, 70,576 of the required 153,000 acres of Additional Reserve Lands have been acquired or provided through the development process.
+As outlined in the MSHCP, the RCA actively seeks to purchase lands that are described for conservation by the MSHCP to contribute to the reserve system through Local Development Mitigation Fees and state and federal grant funding.

 Riverside County’s increasingly growing population underscores the critical importance of habitat conservation.
-The protected lands will not only benefit the 146 native animal and plant species, but also address climate change, protect biodiversity, enhance public health, and increase equitable access to open space.
+The protected lands will not only benefit the 146 covered native animal and plant species, but also contribute to climate change resiliency, protect biodiversity, and enhance public health, through equitable access to open space.

 To view an interactive map of the MSHCP reserve assembly, click here.